Cinderblook/vSphere-WinServ-Deployment/README.md

  ## After Packer Finishes
 ###### *Roughly an hour depending on processing and internet speed*
 - Go into your vSphere and turn the resulting VM into a Template
-  - Ensure this mimics the variables you have set in the terraform.tfvars file
+  - Ensure this mimics the variables you have set in the terraform.tfvars file.
+This will be our next step.
+# Terraform
  ## Navigate to Terraform Directory
 - Setup Terraform Environemnt
   - `terraform init`